 Continue on to the nearby Westminster Abbey, which opens to visitors Monday-Saturday at 9:30 a.m.
-Admire the architecture and the Abbey’s gorgeous choir room.
+Use your London Pass to admire the architecture and the Abbey’s gorgeous choir room.
 Westminster is also the final resting place of numerous kings, queens, and dignitaries.
 You can see the monuments in their honor, as well as learn about their place in history.

 Afterward, make your way to Buckingham Palace where the Changing of the Guards happens.
 The ceremony is all pomp and fanfare.
 The Queen’s Guard outside the castle has been on watch for hours and the new guard comes to take over in grand style!
 A marching brigade of guards along with a mounted cavalry and a marching band head up The Mall and through the palace gates.

 You’ll have to choose the location you want because it’s typically too crowded to move from place to place.
 To get a spot along the fence at Buckingham Palace, be prepared to arrive up to an hour early and wait.

 Pro Tip: Check the Changing of the Guards schedule before you go to make sure the ceremony is planned for the day you intend to visit.